Birkbeck, University of London

 - Much of the teaching may take place in a laboratory and includes biology, chemistry and physics.

 - Clinical subjects can include dentistry, medicine and veterinary medicine.

 - Birkbeck offers a limited number of bursaries and scholarships for postgraduate and mature students, supported by generous donations from alumni and organisations supportive of Birkbeck's mission.

-- A 10% discount on tuition fees is available to Birkbeck alumni who have completed an undergraduate degree and are enrolling on any MA, MSc, LLM and MRes degree, starting in the autumn.
+- A 10% discount on tuition fees is available to Birkbeck alumni who have completed an undergraduate degree and are enrolling on any MA, MSc, LLM and MRes degree.

 - 10% discounts on fees are available for members of a union recognised by the Trades Union Congress.